diegomarzo/diegomarzo.github.io/_drafts/2020-07-17-Lightsail-VPN-Client.md

 AllowedIPs = 10.0.0.0/16
 ```

 Now, we copy this and we go to our client again.
-The best thing will be create a file in our home directory called `wg0-client.conf` and we store the information there.
+The best thing will be to create a file in our home directory called `wg0-client.conf` and we store the information there.

 ## Install configuration files in your new client instance